marwan1023/Intel-Edge-AI-for-IoT-Developers-Nanodegree-program/Computer Pointer Controller/README.md

 - **models**
   * Ideally this directory should have all the downloaded model, but you can choose some other directory as well to store the models.
+  * models folder contains subfolder for each model where corresponding inference files are downloaded for FP32, FP16 and FP32-INT8.
 -**bin**
-   - this folder has demo.mp4 file which can be used to test model
+  * this folder has demo.mp4 file which can be used to test model

-   -  models folder contains subfolder for each model where corresponding inference files are downloaded for FP32, FP16 and FP32-INT8.

--**Analysis Project**
+- **Analysis Project**
-  - Analysis Project folder This folder contains tow files OpenVino Compute Pointer Controller.html and OpenVino Compute Pointer Controller.html
+   * Analysis Project folder This folder contains tow files OpenVino Compute Pointer Controller.html and OpenVino Compute Pointer Controller.html
      Analyze implementation results from folders outcomes_GPU and outcomes_CPU by stats.txt

 - **images**
   * This folder has graph/plot of the results of this application.
 It also has other images like pipeline diagram which are used in readme file.